-Introducing the Master of Teaching (Secondary) Internship; an employment-based initial teacher education pathway attracting high achieving graduates, and career-change professionals with strong discipline knowledge and skills, to a career in teaching.
+The Master of Teaching (Secondary) Internship is an employment-based initial teacher education pathway designed to appeal to high achieving graduates and career-change professionals.

-Each intern will obtain Permission To Teach (PTT) from the VIT before commencing in their school, and we will work with participating schools to facilitate this.
-Under the parameters of PTT, interns will have responsibility for teaching classes under the overarching guidance of a fully registered teacher.
+Each intern will obtain Permission To Teach (PTT) from the VIT before commencing in their school, and the Melbourne Graduate School of Education will work with participating schools to facilitate this.
+Under the parameters of PTT, interns will have responsibility for teaching their own classes under the overarching guidance of a fully registered teacher.

 Induction and support

 Interns in the Master of Teaching (Secondary) Internship are provided with the highest level of support, ensuring they are well equipped to lead the classroom.
 Mentoring and support services are provided by both the University and the placement school, and increased face-to-face meetings are offered at the beginning of the course when it is needed most.

 Ongoing support is offered to interns through a blend of face-to-face meetings and online sessions, thereby minimising time and travel commitments, while still giving interns the best possible start to their teaching careers.

 Interns will graduate with a University of Melbourne degree and will be eligible for full registration with VIT (pending accreditation).

 The applicant selection process takes place from August onwards, and schools will be able to consider selected applicants for their teaching vacancies from September.
 Please register your school's potential vacancies with MGSE to be involved.